National Business Institute of Australia

 The assessment process offered will include fair, helpful, and timely feedback to the assessment candidate.

-Where there is a dispute over the assessment result/outcomes then the candidate should be encouraged to resolve the issues in the first instance with the consultant teacher.
-In the event that resolution is not attained at that level then both the student and consultant teacher should contact the principle consultant/ CEO in order to implement the broader appeals and grievances mechanisms of the RTO – these files are included in your student pack.
+Where there is a dispute over the assessment result/outcomes then the candidate should be encouraged to resolve the issues in the first instance with the consultant trainer.
+In the event that resolution is not attained at that level then both the student and consultant trainer should contact the principle consultant/ CEO in order to implement the broader appeals and grievances mechanisms of the RTO – these files are included in your student pack.